 No one can know all the details about the Net since.....

-- Discuss the following questions in class. - 1.
-What IT services are we using in our country? - 2.
+- 1. What IT services are we using in our country? - 2.
 What will IT-based schools be like in future? - 3.
 What are the effects of IT on human relations?

 Complete the following table using the text.